PyrokineticDarkElf/Google-Maps-Timeline-to-Obsidian/README.md

 ## Setup
 - Clone or download this repository to your computer.
+- Create an input folder named "input".
-- Copy your "Semantic Location History" folder to the "input" folder.
+- Copy your "Semantic Location History" folder from your Google Takeout to the "input" folder.

 ```
 - Google Timeline to Obsidian